OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:18

-For the message of the cross is foolishness to those who are perishing, but to us who are being saved, it is the power of God.
+For the message of the cross seems like foolishness to the lost, but to us who are being saved, it is the power of God.

 ## 1 Corinthians 1:19